 --data "{\"files\":[\"https://${APP_NAME}.${DOMAIN}\"]}"

-set -e at the top means any failure stops the whole thing immediately rather than silently carrying on.
-The docker rm -f before docker compose down handles orphaned containers from previous failed runs.
-The cache purge at the end ensures Cloudflare serves the new version immediately rather than stale content.
+set -e stops the script on any failure rather than continuing silently. docker rm -f before docker compose down removes orphaned containers from previous failed runs.
+The cache purge at the end tells Cloudflare to fetch fresh content rather than serve whatever it had cached.

-The Cloudflare token, zone ID, hostnames, and SSH port are stored as org-level secrets in Forgejo, so they’re available to every project without ever being in the code.
+The Cloudflare token, zone ID, hostnames, and SSH port are stored as org-level secrets in Forgejo.
+Every project can use them without putting credentials in the code.

-For concurrent pushes, a concurrency block in the workflow cancels any in-progress run when a newer push comes in.
-You’re never waiting for a stale build to finish.
+A concurrency block in the workflow cancels any in-progress run when a newer push comes in.

 labels: